-Days later the BBC science editor David Shukman in a critique of options for removing carbon from the atmosphere, advised ‘Forests do the job of soaking up carbon dioxide, because the trees need it to grow, but if they're left to rot or are burned, the gas will be released back out again.’
-As a scientific statement this may be true, but from a respected BBC journalist it is a limited view.
+Days later a BBC News website critique of options for removing carbon from the atmosphere, advised ‘Forests do the job of soaking up carbon dioxide, because the trees need it to grow, but if they're left to rot or are burned, the gas will be released back out again.’
+As a scientific statement this is true, but it's not the full story.

 Climate change is, at best, hard to communicate to stakeholders and public audiences, even before attempting to explain the finer points of the 2015 Paris Accord to keep global warming below 1.5C.
 If people are to make informed decisions, at home and in business management, then they need, as Michael Gove implies, a degree of empirical confidence in the projections coming from bodies such as the International Panel on Climate Change (IPCC) and in the validity of emerging solutions, of which planting more trees is one.